wtlow003/auto-subtitles/README.md

 ### Detailed Options

-To check all the avaliable options, use the `--help` flag:
+To check all the available options, use the `--help` flag:

 ```shell
 ./workflow.sh --help